grantcolley/dotnetwhat/README.md

 >  **Warning**
 >
->  Allocating too much memory on the stack can result in a [StackOverflowException](https://learn.microsoft.com/en-us/dotnet/api/system.stackoverflowexception) being thrown.
+>  Allocating too much memory on the stack can result in a [StackOverflowException](https://learn.microsoft.com/en-us/dotnet/api/system.stackoverflowexception) being thrown when the execution stack exceeds the stack size.

 ## What's in the CIL